zkemail/noir-jwt/README.md

 ## Input generation from JS

-A JS SDK is included in the repo to generate inputs for the circuit.
+A JS SDK is included in the repo that can help you with generating inputs required for the JWT circuit.
 Since this is only a library, you would need to combine it with other input used in your application circuit.

 Install the dependency
 ```